White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-5.
+- In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-6.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on three occasions.
+- When it comes to the over/under, the White Sox and their foes are 2-6-2 in their previous 10 contests.

-- The last 10 White Sox contests have not had a spread set by oddsmakers.
+- Oddsmakers have not posted a runline in any of the White Sox's past 10 games.

 Read More About This Game